bitliner/FAuthentication/Readme.md

 # FAuthentication

-Node.js module to integrate quickly your Node app with Facebook oauth authentication
+Node.js module to integrate quickly your Node app with Facebook OAuth authentication